 Your brother went to USA to record with Buddy Miles.
 After that he and Brian Parrish released Parrish & Gurvitz.
 Slowly after that Three Man Army was born.
-You released three albums (from 1970 to 1974).
+From 1970 to 1974 you released three albums.

-Actually I was in Parrish and Gurvitz not my brother, Brian was in The Londoners with me.
+Actually I was in Parrish & Gurvitz not my brother, Brian was in The Londoners with me.
 I was recording a solo album for CBS and then decided to join up with Parrish.
-Three Man Army was an extention of Gun but with a lot of different drummers such as Buddy Miles, Mike Kelly (Spooky Tooth) Carmin Appice (Vanilla Fudge).
+Three Man Army was an extension of Gun but with a lot of different drummers such as Buddy Miles, Mike Kelly (Spooky Tooth) Carmin Appice (Vanilla Fudge).
 The band was just a recording band at the time as Adrian and I were playing in different bands but we intended to make Three Man Army a touring band later and when Adrian finished with Buddy Miles, Parrish and Gurvitz after making 2 albums with George Martin (Beatles) decided to pack it in and that’s when Tony Newman joined and Three Man Army was born.
 The second album Mahesha and Three Man Army Two were both with Tony Newman.
 We recorded often at the Who’s studio and toured the U.S. with The Doobie Brothers and The Beach Boys.
-We did some TV and there is an album of unreleased material called Three Man Army Three and can be purchased at http://wetworldmusic.com/
+We did some TV and there is an album of unreleased material called Three Man Army Three.

-During that period you started another project with The Moody Blues drummer Graeme Edge.
+During that period you started another project with drummer Graeme Edge from The Moody Blues.

 The two albums with Graeme Edge were just studio albums.
-The Moody Blues were taking a break and doing thier individual projects.
-The artwork was by Joe Petagno (Motorhead sleeves etc.) also Three Man Army Two, the second album Paradise Ballroom was recorded in London and Memphis, they have both been reissued recently on The Acerteric label.
+The Moody Blues were taking a break and doing their individual projects.
+The artwork was by Joe Petagno (Motörhead sleeves etc.) also Three Man Army Two, the second album Paradise Ballroom was recorded in London and Memphis, they have both been reissued recently on The Acerteric label.

-Tony Newman left the Three Man Army and you started a new band called Baker Gurvitz Army.
+Tony Newman left Three Man Army and you joined forced with Ginger Baker.

 Three Man Army was back from the U.S. and Tony Newman was offered a gig with David Bowie and we suggested he took it.
 Three Man Army had an album ready to record, but no drummer.
 We met Ginger in a club one night and he said he wanted to join the band and the rest is history.
 That album became the first BGA album.
 The band toured the U.K. and America and recorded somehow 2 more albums.
-There have been many live albums released since the demise of the band also on http://wetworldmusic.com/ You will find BGA “still alive” which includes a DVD.
+There have been many live albums released since the demise of the band.
+You will find BGA Still Alive which includes a DVD.

 After the recording of Hearts On Fire our manager was killed in a plane crash and the band split.
 Adrian pursued solo projects and I produced them.

 The 80’s was a whole new era for me with my music.
-I went from playing and creating hard rock to writing pop r&b for many artist’s which you will find on my website http://www.paulgurvitz.com/
+I went from playing and creating hard rock to writing pop r&b for many artist’s which you will find on my website.

 In 2002 you released No Gun – No Army and in 2005 you released Rated PG album.